Mokabba/Mokabba/README.md

 - 💞️ I’m looking to collaborate with people/company that have experience in Manual and Automation testing
 - 📫 How to reach me molkabba20@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I have rewatched Game of Thrones more three times.
+- ⚡ Fun fact: I have rewatched Game of Thrones more than three times.

 <!---
 Mokabba/Mokabba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.